gbleaney/python_security/code_execution/README.md

 # Overview

 This directory houses sinks for code execution in Python.
-This includes the execution of both Python code and shell commands (both on the local macheine, and remotely via protocols like SSH).
+This includes the execution of both Python code and shell commands (both on the local machine, and remotely via protocols like SSH).

 # Future Work